MeepTech/obsidian-metadata-scry-plugin/docs/Api/Globals/Metadata.md

 ### Metadata
-You can access the full api via the global variable: `meta`, via the standards js app api path, or via one of the `.Instance` properties on either the `Metadata` or `MetadataApiPlugin` classes:
+You can access the full api via the global variable: `meta` or via the standards js app api path for plugins.
 ```
 const {
   Data: metadata,